Luisg1/wats1030-manipulating-text/README.md

 * Play Tetris in Emacs.
 Add a screenshot of you playing Tetris in Emacs to this repository (possibly using SCP to transfer the file, or uploading the file in another way).
 * How do you turn on line numbering in Vi?
 Emacs?
 (Type your answer here.)
+///
+VI

+1.Press ':'
+2. Type 'set number'
+///

+///
+EMACS

+1. Press meta+x
+2. Type 'linum-mode'
+///

 * Explore the Emacs file browser mode.
 Describe how it works here.
+Using /// meta+x eww /// will open a web browser capable of opening webpages.
+After you type te command, you should offer the url of the website you wan to visit.
+This featuere can be useful when using the split screen mode of emacs or while debuging websites.